greg-munro/React-Catalog/README.md

 This project was designed as a simple product catalog app for a Frontend Developer interview process.

+It is a basic app that displays a variety of phones, called from a mock API (json server).
+On the homepage, all phones are displayed.
+There are two sorting options available.
+These allow you to sort the phones by brand, or by price (low-high).
+When click 'details' on one phone, it renders a detailed page, providing in deph info, reviews, stock info etc on that particular phone.

 <a href="https://zignaly-phone-catalog.herokuapp.com/">LIVE DEMO</a>

 ## Available Scripts